-This Certification Report states the outcome of the Common Criteria security evaluation of the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration).
-The developer of the TnD v5.1 on ID-One Cosmo X (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration) is IDEMIA located in Courbevoie, France and they also act as the sponsor of the evaluation and certification.
+This Certification Report states the outcome of the Common Criteria security evaluation of the TnD v5.1 on ID-One Cosmo X (EAC Configuration).
+The developer of the TnD v5.1 on ID-One Cosmo X (EAC Configuration) is IDEMIA located in Courbevoie, France and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.

-The TOE is a composite product that consist of an IDEMIA applet named TnD v5.1 and its supporting "Common" library package on top of the COSMO X Global Platform Java Card 3.0.5 operating system and Infineon SLC37 contact/contactless smart card security controller in PACE/EAC1/Polymorphic eMRTD/LDS2 configuration.
+The TOE is a composite product that consist of an IDEMIA applet named TnD v5.1 and its supporting "Common" library package on top of the COSMO X Global Platform Java Card 3.0.5 operating system and Infineon SLC37 contact/contactless smart card security controller in EAC configuration.

-The TOE supports the ICAO and TR-3110-1 and -3 defined protocols for EAC1 (Chip Authentication v1 and Terminal Authentication v1), PACE (Generic Mapping (GM), Integrated Mapping (IM) and Chip Authentication Mapping (CAM)), Active Authentication (AA) and LDS2 protocol extensions for EAC1 and PACE.
-In addition, the TOE supports Polymorphic Authentication protocol (PMA) for privacy-protected authentication with polymorphic ID attributes.
+The TOE supports the ICAO and TR-3110-1 and -3 defined protocols for EAC1 (Chip Authentication v1 and Terminal Authentication v1) and Active Authentication (AA).
+In addition, the TOE supports Digital Blurring of Images (DBI).

-For compliancy with the protection profiles claimed in the security target, the PACE and EAC1 protocols MUST be configured on the TOE for each configured ID document application mentioned below.
+For compliancy with the protection profiles claimed in this security target, the EAC protocol MUST be configured on the TOE for each configured ID document application mentioned below.